nkilgo10/HotDog-Or/README.md

 # HotDog-Or
-An iOS app that uses basic CoreML to determine if an image is n Hotdog or not a Hotdog
+An iOS app that uses basic CoreML to determine if an image is aHotdog or not a Hotdog